Relderf/SortEmPics/README.md

 # SortEmPics

+v.1.2.1:
+· Popup added, showing the numbers of each file type sorted.

+---
 v1.2.0:
 · Videos and other type of files are processed and organized, by in a simple way.
 If any existed, they are put in a "videos" or "others" folder, in the output folder, without being sorted by date.
 · As with images, if file names conflicted, they are renamed.